techslateramu/allinone/linux/shellscripts/10-read_a_file/README.md

 ![TechSlate](../../../global/images/ts.png)

-# Shell Script to Read a File Line by Line and Perform a Specific Action on Each Line
+# Read a File Line by Line and Perform a Specific Action on Each Line

 ### This shell script allows you to read a file line by line and perform a specific action on each line.
 In the example script provided, the action is to replace all spaces with underscores and print the modified line to the console
 # Introduction